kprusa/wikiredirect/README.md

 # Summary
-A simple chrome extension which redirects Wikipedia from desktop view to mobile view, which some may prefer for readability.
+A simple Chrome extension that redirects Wikipedia from desktop view to mobile view, which some may find to improve readability by reducing line width.